guangmean/Niello/README.md

 # Niello
-Niello is a simple and clean dark mode Theme for "Hugo - Static Site Generator"
+Niello is a clean and elegant Hugo dark theme that is perfect for showcasing your content.
+It supports Google Analytics, Adsense, and other features to help you grow your online presence.

 [Note: master branch is unstable, only tags version are stable.]